Google Ads for Small Business – 7 Reasons AdWords can work for your Business

 This is especially true considering the changing landscape of Google’s SERP (search engine results page).
 Where there used to be organic listings for websites at the top of the page, we are now seeing up to 4 ads, a local map of providers, and no organic results above the fold (visible without a scroll on the page).

 With all of the noise on the page, how do you compete?
-Google Ads allows you to target highly relevant search terms for the products and services you provide, in the geographic area you select, with the budget that you set.
+Proper Google Ads management allows you to target highly relevant search terms for the products and services you provide, in the geographic area you select, with the budget that you set.

 Whether you offer direct services or own an online store, Google Ads allows you to connect with your customers when they are actively searching for what you offer online.